letsar/flutter_slidable/README.md

 The `open` method has an optional parameter called `actionType` that let you choose which action pane to open.

+#### How can I dismiss the Slidable programmatically?

+Similar to opening or closing, you can dismiss the `Slidable` programmatically by calling the `dismiss` method of the `SlidableState`.

 ## Changelog

 Please see the [Changelog](https://github.com/letsar/flutter_slidable/blob/master/CHANGELOG.md) page to know what's recently changed.